-2. We have received a report detailing existing GCC debts and the entities who are owed.
+- 1. Updated annual financials reflecting GCC business operations for the last three years have been received from Centurion American and we can confirm steady increases in customer activity and profitability over the last three years. - 2.
+We have received a report detailing existing GCC debts and the entities who are owed.
 These are not sizable amounts and mostly cover equipment.
 Discussions are being conducted with CA concerning the resolution of these debts prior to any offer to purchase.

-3. We have received confirmation from CA that, in the event of HOA's purchase of the GCC, the \$65 monthly social membership dues portion of each homeowner's quarterly assessment currently being assigned through Centurion American to support the golf course/clubhouse complex, will be changed to provide for the HOA's direct receipt of the social membership assessments.
-The purchase agreement and the Association Bi-Laws are being reviewed for possible changes to reflect this.
-(In 2020 the annual amount of social membership dues collected by Centurion American from quarterly assessments to support the Golf Course/Clubhouse totaled \$327,960).

-4. A loan will be an essential part of any purchase.
+- 3. We have received confirmation from CA that, in the event of the HOA's purchase of the GCC, the \$60 monthly social membership dues portion of each homeowner's quarterly assessment currently being assigned through Centurion American to support the golf course/clubhouse complex, will be changed to provide for the HOA's and GCC's direct receipt of the social membership assessments.
+The purchase agreement and the Association Bi-Laws are being reviewed for necessary changes to reflect this.
+(In 2020 the annual amount of social membership dues collected by Centurion American from lot owner quarterly assessments to support the Golf Course/Clubhouse totaled \$327,960). - 4.
+Commercial loans may have to be an essential part of any purchase.
 The Board has conducted discussions with a number of local banks, and is now furnishing information for one of those banks to consider.
 Most of the banks we spoke with addressed potential loan amounts around 65% of the appraised price or the sales price, whichever is less.
-The loan process will require an appraisal and the Board has selected a local company that specializes in golf courses.

-5. Environmental reports for the GCC that have been requested from CA weeks ago but nothing has been received as yet.
+We will continue to pursue this option. - 5.
+We have selected a local company that specializes in golf courses to appraise the GCC.
+They will start the appraisal this week. - 5.
+Environmental surveys for the GCC that have been requested from CA but nothing has been received as yet.
 We are continuing to request these important reports from the Developer's company.

-6. A recent property survey of the GCC assets has been reviewed.
+We must have confirmation that the Environmental reports are satisfactory. - 6.
+A recent property survey of the GCC assets has been reviewed.
 This survey was not valid as it pertained to new lot revisions, not the Golf Course.
 We have ordered an official updated survey which should be available soon.